shash6074/OverTheWire-Bandit-WarGame/bandit-level 00-05/bandit-level_1-2.md

 ## Approach
 The Password for next level is stored in filenme called '-'.
-To find the readme file in home directory, I used the commands as below.

 ## Commands Used
 pwd - for checking the current working directory.